2020 Sakhir Grand Prix: Practice

 The first of three practice sessions took place on Friday evening, with Russell at the top of the timesheet for Mercedes ahead of Red Bull Racing drivers Verstappen and Alex Albon.
 The second practice session took place on Friday night and Russell was again fastest, from Verstappen and Racing Point driver Sergio Pérez.
 The third practice session took place on Saturday, and Verstappen was fastest ahead of Valtteri Bottas and AlphaTauri driver Pierre Gasly.

 Qualifying

 Valtteri Bottas qualified on pole position, despite not improving on his second run, with a time of 53.377 seconds to set a new record for the shortest pole position lap (in terms of time duration) in F1 history.
 This broke the record Niki Lauda set in qualifying for the 1974 French Grand Prix, which was 58.790 seconds.
-George Russell achieved second place in his debut qualifying session for Mercedes, just 0.026 seconds off Bottas' pole time, and in the process became the youngest Mercedes-Benz F1 driver to qualify on the front row.
+George Russell achieved second place in his debut qualifying session for Mercedes, just 0.026 seconds off Bottas' pole time.